jafossum/rpi-cluster/training/openfaas-minikube/test-function-go/README.md

     $ for run in {1..10000}; do curl http://127.0.0.1:50569/function/test-function-go ; done

 On the last run you should see the OpenFaaS console start to start more replicas of the function to handle the load

+### LoadTester

+There is provided a GO script for load-testing the REST endpoint

+    $ cd load-function
+    $ go run load-function.go -p <EXPOSED_OPENFAAS_PORT>

+To list the different input arguments run:

+    $ go run load-function.go -h

 ## Read the Logs